bebo13133/SoftAcademy/readme.md

 Every new user receives an email with a username, password, and a discount code upon registration.
 This process ensures a seamless onboarding experience and provides immediate access to the platform's resources.

+### Profile Picture Storage

+User profile pictures are securely stored as files in Firebase.
+This integration allows for easy upload and retrieval, ensuring that user profiles are always up-to-date and visually engaging.

 ## Installation and Running the Application

 1. Clone the repository.